NicklasGV/Portfolio-NV/README.md

 npm run preview

-## 🔧 Customization
-Update Personal Information

-In src/components/About.vue: update your bio/introduction

-In src/components/EducationTimeline.vue: update your education timeline entries

-In src/components/Skills.vue: list and adjust your skills and progress values

-In src/components/Projects.vue: add or update project entries (title, description, links)

-In src/components/Contact.vue: update email or contact form handling

-Styling / Theme

-The site uses a purple-based gradient for its main accent colour.
-To change the theme:

-Edit background gradient in src/App.vue

-Update button/card colours in individual component styles or global CSS

-## 📁 Project Structure
-portfolio/
-├── src/
-│   ├── components/
-│   │   ├── Header.vue
-│   │   ├── About.vue
-│   │   ├── EducationTimeline.vue
-│   │   ├── Skills.vue
-│   │   ├── Projects.vue
-│   │   ├── Contact.vue
-│   │   └── Footer.vue
-│   ├── App.vue
-│   ├── main.js
-│   └── style.css
-├── index.html
-├── package.json
-├── vite.config.js
-└── README.md

 ## 🎯 Why This Project

-This portfolio is more than just a web project—it’s a representation of my combined expertise in data systems and web development.
+This portfolio is more than just a web project. it’s a representation of my combined expertise in data systems and web development.
 It acts as both a personal brand asset and a practical demonstration of my technical and design capabilities.

 ## 📝 License